Mack-Overflow/Mack-Overflow/README.md

 - 👋 Hi, I’m @Mack-Overflow, also known by my alias, Kenneth McKrola
 - 👀 I’m interested in Network Programming, Machine Learning, Cybersecurity and Full-Stack Development
-- 🌱 I’m currently learning PHP (Laravel) and React
+- 🌱 I’m currently learning Java, PHP (Laravel) and React
 - 💞️ I’m looking to collaborate on PHP full-stack or SOC Analyst projects
 - 📫 How to reach me: kmckrola@protonmail.com or at https://www.linkedin.com/in/kenneth-mckrola-b31801197